 With the coming of spring and warmer weather, I have been wanting to get out in the garden more.
-The warm weather and the sun brings with it energy and optimism, making me feel much better in general.
-You may have noticed that I haven’t been posting as much lately, and, to be honest, it was mainly because I wasn’t feeling great during the first couple of weeks of my change in diet when I began the candida cleanse.
+The sun brings with it warmth and energy, making me feel much better in general.

-This is probably my least favorite “weed” when I’m weeding in the garden because when you touch it without gloves, it “stings” you; but that doesn’t keep it from now being one of my favorite plants for herbal infusions.
+This is probably my least favorite “weed” when I’m weeding in the garden because when you touch it without gloves, it “stings” you.
+On the other hand, it’s probably my favorite wild plant for herbal teas.